Literally-Code/ITAssistant/README.md

 # TeCS AI Assistant
 This AI-powered assistant helps users by answering questions that are commonly asked at the TeCS help desk.
-Built on React and Node.js, it integrates the OpenAI API to provide intelligent responses to user queries. **Check out a small demo [here](https://itassistant.csproject.org/)!** (OpenAI's API takes a small fee for each token generated, so this demo is limited).
+Built on React and Node.js, it integrates the OpenAI API to provide intelligent responses to user queries.

+**Check out a small demo [here](https://itassistant.onrender.com/)!** (OpenAI's API takes a small fee for each token generated, so this demo is limited).

+Username: testuser

+Password: password123

 ## 📌 Features:
 - AI-powered responses using the **OpenAI API** to generate helpful, context-aware answers.